Outscale Deployment

 Security Groups

-In order for our analyzer to be able to receive data and for us to connect to the VM, we need to create a configure a security group.
+In order for our dashboard Analyzer to be able to receive data (from QoS Agent) and for you to connect (SSH) to the VM, we need to create a configure a security group.

 Create the security group